Introduction

 You must be trained in bloodborne pathogens and universal precautions.

-You must have a valid certificate of training, which can be obtained through an accredited course or organization that provides these types of classes (see below).
+You must have a valid certificate of training, which can be obtained through course or organization that provides these types of classes (see below).

 Bloodborne diseases are caused by microorganisms such as viruses and bacteria that can live inside the body's cells or tissue, typically transmitted through contact with infected bodily fluids such as blood, semen, and vaginal secretions; however, this does not mean that all bodily fluids are infectious--only certain ones will cause disease transmission if they come into contact with another person's skin or mucous membranes (the moist lining found inside parts of your body like the mouth or vagina).
 Some examples include hepatitis B virus (HBV), HIV/AIDS infection/acquired immunodeficiency syndrome (HIV/AIDS), human T-cell leukemia virus type 1/lymphotropic virus type 1 complex (HTLV-1) infections including adult T-cell leukemia/lymphoma (ATL), and West Nile Virus Disease (WNV).